-I therefore decided to remove the XS badge from the GLR Freelander 2.
+I therefore decided to remove the SE badge from the GLR Freelander 2.
 As in the previous badge removal post it was just a case of warming the badge with a hair dryer (which I don’t possess for obvious reasons…) or a heat gun.
 Be careful if using a heat gun as it’s really easy to blister and damage the paintwork or other bodywork.
 After warming the badges sufficiently it’s just a case of levering them off with a trim tool or similar non damaging tool.

 Following removal, it’s just a case of using some T-Cut and then some wax/polish to clean up the area.
 The paintwork area where the badge was still slightly different to the surrounding paintwork, however this should equalise out over time (I hope!).